unidebSDMGroup/MediaPlayer/documents/System Design.md

 		- End zone line position cannot be more than left edge or less than start line.
 		- Media boxes position cannot be less than right edge.(x y edge constraints on the pane)
 		- Images are not mutable.(mute attribute not inherited)
-		- Audio is not hidable.(hide attribute not inherited)
+		- Audio is not hide-able.(hide attribute not inherited)
 		- Cannot have more than 8 media at the same time.(inherent limitation of JavaFX?)

 2. Import Stage.